kelkarnandan/market-trade/README.md

     This application was developed with a single service three tier architecture and no security features like Basic Authentication:: username/password

+    Basic request validation using @Valid annotation.
+Currently only for UserId, can we added for other fields with relevant message.

     With more time and investment, this could be broken down into a micro-services architecture that would communicate through seperately deployed message brokers as well as RESTful